-3. System Overview
+3 System Overview

-In this section we present the details of the CliqueStream video streaming platform that is built on top of the modified version of eQuus presented in Section 2.1.
-The purpose of the platform is to facilitate live streaming of multimedia content generated from arbitrary source node to a large set of destinations nodes.
-A large number of streaming channels can be delivered through a single platform instead of creating and maintaining a separate overlay for each channel.
-This allows better balancing of the forwarding load among the participating nodes.
+In this section we present the details of the CliqueStream video streaming platform.
+The purpose of the platform is to facilitate live streaming of multimedia content generated from arbitrary source nodes to a large set of destinations nodes.
+We use the term channel to denote a live stream of content from a single source, in a similar way used by television networks.
+In CliqueStream, a large number of streaming channels can be delivered using a single routing overlay, instead of creating and maintaining a separate overlay for each channel.
+A transport overlay is created on the routing substrate described in Section 2, for dissemination of each channel.
+The shared routing substrate allows better balancing of the forwarding load among the participating nodes.

-3.1.
-Streaming Topology and Procedure
+3.1 Overlay Topology and Streaming Procedure